slatedocs/slate/source/includes/_introduction.md

-# Introduction
+# Introduction - V1

 Welcome to the BBOXX SMART Solar API.

-We have language bindings in Python and JavaScript.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs at the top.
+This document aims to provide a complete listing of the tables and data available in the SMARTSolar system along with the various actions that a user can take

 The different sections of the Documentation are as follows:

 * <a href="/#schema">Schema</a> - A detailed listing of the resources available and how to access them.
-* <a href="/#product_actions"></a>Product Actions - A listing of the actions available for a specific product.
+* <a href="/#product-actions">Product Actions</a> - A listing of the actions available for a specific product.
-* <a href="/#product_actions"></a>Product Actions - A listing of the actions available for a specific product.
+* <a href="/#custom-endpoints">Custom Endpoints</a> - A listing of other endpoints available to a user not specifically relating to an individual product.
-* <a href="/#using_the_api"></a>Using the API - Information about the general use of the API including authentication, filtering and data format.
+* <a href="/#using-the-api">Using the API</a> - Information about the general use of the API including authentication, filtering and data format.